GeordieEK/Exoplanet-Radius-Prediction/README.md

-# Exoplanet-Radius-Prediction
+# Exoplanet Radius Prediction

-Using NASA data to predict exoplanet radii
+## Using NASA data to predict exoplanet radii

+## Data cleaning procedure
+- Dropped rowid
+- Dropped filepaths
+-
+-

+### Some thoughts:
+- Exclude observations that have a high degree of uncertainty (degree to be decided) using the error margins provided.
+-

-By Geordi (S3465651) & Benjamin Grayland (S3927837)
+By Geordie Elliot-Kerr (S3465651) & Benjamin Grayland (S3927837)